dalehassinger/geeky/content/about.md

 The code that I have shared I use with vRealize Automation Cloud Templates/Catalog Items and everyday VMware Admin functions.
 Everyday I learn something new.
 If I think it should be shared I will write a blog about it.
 Check back often to see what I am doing next.

 ---

+###### Thanks:

+I have worked with a great group of people at VMware, past and present.
+I would like to thank the following people for all their support in no particular order: Steve Leiberson, Karl Hauck, Cosmin Trif, Brock Peterson, Kevin Holland, Daniel Thomas, Marcus Roberts, Paul Schlosser.

+Special Thanks to David Kruse for getting me started with vRA.

+Special Thanks to some past co-workers, SEs, TAMs, HVC Members that I learned a lot from: Kirk Shaffer, Robert Mitchell, Dan Grove, Steve Holmes, Steve Pittenger, Anton Wesztergom (Opened my eyes to vRA Day 2).

+List of Bloggers that I follow and have learned a lot by them “Giving Back”: Cody De Arkland, Luc Dekens, Kyle Ruddy, William Lam, Nathen Bennett, Vince Wood, Alan Renouf.

+Special Thanks to the person that gave me my first Job in IT: David Cornelius

+and anyone else that helped me in my journey called my career…

+---

+I like to wear Crocs and I like VMware Products.
+So what better name than "vCrocs"...

+Thanks for visiting!

+---

+###### "9 - 5 pays the bills, 5 - 10 advances your career"

+---

+{{< image title="" w="" h="" o="webp q1" p="center" c="rounded" src="images/post/vexpert-2022.png" alt="alter-text" >}}
+{{< image title="" w="" h="" o="webp q1" p="center" c="rounded" src="images/post/vexpert-2022-3-stars.png" alt="alter-text" >}}
+{{< image title="" w="" h="" o="webp q1" p="center" c="rounded" src="images/post/vexpert-cloud-management.png" alt="alter-text" >}}